 But you might still might be looking for alternatives since that version of Photoshop will be stripped down, but don’t worry, there are plenty of other completely free ones out there.
 We’ve cast our eye over the very best of what you can use without paying a penny.

 The most basic of Photoshop features, free of charge.
-You can use Photoshop Express in your browser, or pick up the app for Android or iOS.
+This may be replaced by Adobe Photoshops free web-based version.
+But you can use Photoshop Express in your browser, or pick up the app for Android or iOS.
 The app lets you crop, rotate and resize pictures, adjust the usual variables like brightness and contrast, and remove backgrounds with a couple of clicks.
 There’s also a useful heal spot tool on mobile that lets you correct minor blemishes in your pictures.

 You’re not going to get the same pixel-by-pixel control as you do in the full Creative Cloud package but then this does cost an awful lot less—nothing at all, in fact.
 It’s worth giving it a test run and seeing if it’s capable enough to meet your image editing needs before committing to a monthly fee.

 The available options in the Android and iOS apps don’t match up exactly with what you can do on the web, and the cut-down Photoshop spin-off app scene has only gotten more complicated over time—take a look at Adobe Photoshop Mix (iOS, Android) and Adobe Photoshop Fix (iOS, Android) for example, which are also free to use.